apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 If you need to ensure that a given index only gets used for query with specific path restrictions then you need to specify those paths in `queryPaths`.

+In most cases, if `queryPaths` is used, then `includedPaths` should be set to the same value, to reduce the index size.

-For example if `includedPaths` and `queryPaths` are set to _[ "/content/a", "/content/b" ]_.
+For example if `includedPaths` and `queryPaths` are set to `["/content", "/home"]`.
-The index would be used for queries below "/content/a" as well as for queries below "/content/b".
-But not for queries without path restriction, or for queries below "/content/c".
+The index would be used for queries below `/content` as well as for queries below `/home`.
+But it won't be used for queries without path restriction, or for queries below `/tmp`.

 **Usage**

-Key points to consider while using `excludedPaths`, `includedPaths` and `queryPaths`
+Key points to consider while using `includedPaths`, `queryPaths`, and `excludedPaths`,

-1. Reduce what gets indexed in global fulltext index - For setups where a global fulltext index is configured say at /oak:index/lucene which indexes everything then `excludedPaths` can be used to avoid indexing transient repository state like in '/var' or '/tmp'.
-This would help in improving indexing rate.
-By far this is the primary usecase

-2. Reduce reindexing time - If its known that certain type of data is stored under specific subtree only but the query is not specifying that path restriction then `includedPaths` can be used to reduce reindexing time for existing content by ensuring that indexing logic only traverses that path for building up the index

-3. Use `excludedPaths`, `includedPaths` with caution - When paths are excluded or included then query engine is not aware of that.
-If wrong paths get excluded then its possible that nodes which should have been part of query result get excluded as they are not indexed.
-   So only exclude those paths which do not have node matching given nodeType or nodes which are known to be not part of any query result

-4. Sub-root index definitions (e.g. `/test/oak:index/index-def-node`) -
-   `excludedPaths` and `includedPaths` need to be relative to the path that index is defined
+1. `includedPaths` and `queryPaths` should typically be set to the same value(s).
-    for. e.g. if the condition is supposed to be put for `/test/a` where the index definition is at `/test/oak:index/index-def-node` then `/a` needs to be put as value of `excludedPaths` or `includedPaths`.
-On the other hand, `queryPaths` remains to be an absolute path.
-So, for the example above, `queryPaths` would get the value `/test/a`.

-In most cases use of `queryPaths` would not be required as index definition should not have any overlap.
+   Also, the query should use a matching path restriction.
+   That way, the index size can be reduced, and there are no surprises that queries don't show data that is stored in the repository.

+2. Only data should be indexes that is needed.
+   This shrinks the index size, and speeds up indexing.

+3. Use `includedPaths`, `excludedPaths`, and `queryPaths` with caution.
+   If the wrong paths are excluded, then some nodes might not show up in query results that should.

-Refer to [OAK-2599][OAK-2599] for more details.
+See to [OAK-2599][OAK-2599] for more details.

 #### <a name="aggregation"></a>Aggregation